issuehunter/minimal_state_machine/README.md

 # MinimalStateMachine

-A state machine for activerecord implemented with the state pattern
+A state machine for ActiveRecord implemented with the state pattern

 ## Usage